virtualous/blog-v3/_posts/2016-07-21-better-related-posts.md

 ---
-title: Making Jekyll related posts really realted!
+title: Making Jekyll related posts really related!
 desc: Jekyll related posts only shows recent posts by default.
 There is a better way to do this where we can filter posts with similar topics.
 This method will ensure that related posts are actually related.
 author: sharathdt
 tags: Jekyll